ProjectMilestonegroupL/MilestoneProject/README.md

 - optimizer
 - learning rate

-We create our regression model with our Pytorch knowledges.
+We created our regression model with our Pytorch knowledges.

 We reached quite early the minimum score required by implementing 3 hidden layers in our NN.
 We choose Adam as optimizer and ReLU as activation function.